mparno/fenics-web/source/doc/demos/pde/biharmonic/cpp/documentation.rst

     Biharmonic::FunctionSpace V(mesh);

-The Dirichlet boundary condition on :math:`u` is constructed by defining a ``Constant`` which is equal to zero, defining the boundary (``DirichletBoundary``), and using these, together with ``V``, to create ``bc``:
+The Dirichlet boundary condition on :math:`u` is constructed by defining a :cpp:class:`Constant` which is equal to zero, defining the boundary (``DirichletBoundary``), and using these, together with ``V``, to create ``bc``: